QwikDev/qwik/packages/qwik/src/core/readme.md

 # `useDocument`

 Retrieves the document of the current element.
-It's important to use this method instead of accessing `document` directly, because during SSR, the global document might not exist.
+It's important to use this method instead of accessing `document` directly because during SSR, the global document might not exist.

 NOTE: `useDocument` method can only be used in the synchronous portion of the callback (before any `await` statements.)